shreyventure/shreyventure/README.md

 ## Hello World!
 I'm Shreyas 👋🏼

-I'm a working professional with a passion for programming.
-When I'm not hustling away at work or exploring new coffee shops ☕, you can usually find me catching up on the latest movies and series 🎬.
+I'm a student with a passion for programming.
+When I'm not hustling away at school or exploring new coffee shops ☕, you can usually find me catching up on the latest movies and series 🎬.

 My areas of expertise include various web and ML technologies which I've honed through years of grinding it out on tough projects and getting my hands dirty with complex codebases 💻.